 You can't buy 'em.
 The shirts are wearable trophies that can only be earned by extensive participation in the program.
 There are several shirts out there (Summer, Fall/Winter, and Saturday shirts).
 Thanks to our generous Dog Days sponsors, the T-shirts are free to all participants who attend a set number of workouts each season.

-In 2021, participants need to complete 22 summer weekday workouts or 4 Saturday runs to earn a T-shirt.
+In 2023, participants need to complete 22 summer weekday workouts for a Summer shirt or 5 Saturday runs to earn a Saturday

 Red Dog doesn't have many rules, but he does ask that you follow these guidelines:

 - Bring a bottle of water (a towel is also recommended).

 - Always encourage others.
 Never put anyone down.